 The first thing to note here is that the best blogging platform out there is still undoubtedly WordPress.
 It’s the one others have to measure up to.
-So how does the Wix blog fare?
+So, how does the Wix blog fare?
 Well, there’s good news and bad news.
 For instance, you can only add images, videos and text, not all the elements usually at your disposal such as social media bars or lists.
+This is especially tedious if you want to insert a table as you’ll have to use HTML.
 Fortunately, with the new release of their blog you can now add multiple authors and RSS feeds.

 Squarespace, on the other hand, could (almost) be a contender to WordPress.
 You get most, if not all, the blogging features you might need such as categories, post scheduling and more.
-The only two downfalls are that the blog post editor isn’t super intuitive.
-It can feel a bit abstract as the editing screen is a few clicks away from the preview.
+And that’s not even all.
+Squarespace also offers integrated hosting for your podcast in case you’d like to start one.

 Check out our detailed article if you are looking to start your own blog.